 Eight years, and 11,000 trees later, we are still at it.
 We’ve learned a lot.
 For one thing, we no longer venture into backyards, partly because trees on private property are generally healthy and don’t need us to defend them.
 By sticking to front-yard and boulevard trees, we’ve been able to reach more householders and collect more data about public trees.

-How does the inventory help our trees?
+How does inventory help?

-- It helps determine what to plant in order to increase the diversity of our urban forest to ensure we still have tress when the next blight comes to town (think Dutch Elm Disease, and now the Emerald Ash Borer killing our Ash trees).
+- It helps determine what to plant in order to increase the diversity of our urban forest to ensure we still have trees when the next blight comes to town (think Dutch Elm Disease, and now the Emerald Ash Borer killing our Ash trees).
 Right now the bulk of our urban forest is made up of cedars, maples and spruce trees.

 - Inventorying shows where there are opportunities to plant new trees